keonly/aoc/docs/README.md

 Go to the _Secrets_ tab in your repository settings and create the following secrets:

 -   `AOC_USER_ID`: Go to [this page](https://adventofcode.com/settings) and copy your user id.
 It's the number behind the `#` symbol in the first name option.
 Example: `3031`.
+-   `AOC_LEADERBORAD_ID`: Go to the leaderboard and press 'View' (or 'Create' if you haven't yet created a private leaderboard).
+The leaderboard ID is at the end of the URL.
+Example: `9999`.
 -   `AOC_YEAR`: the year you want to track.
 Example: `2021`.
 -   `AOC_SESSION`: an active session[^2] for the advent of code website.
 To get this, press F12 anywhere on the Advent of Code website to open your browser developer tools.
 Look in your Cookies under the Application or Storage tab, and copy out the `session` cookie.